raspberrypilearning/your-codeclub-story-leader/en/step_4.md

 ![Table with dice rolls that generate a person, thing, place, verb and adjective, grouped by temperature: low, medium and high.](images/word_table.png)

+--- task ---

+Once your creators have all generated a story or two, move on to the discussion section.

+--- /task ---

 ### **Discussion**

 --- task ---